Zoro-chi/hardhat-simplestorage/README.md

 # Simplestorage Contract

-A simple storage contract developed on hardhat.
+A simple storage contract developed on hardhat

 Try running some of the following tasks: